vsch/manifold-dbpedia/README.md

  component.

  The `manifold-dbpedia-sparql` module (TBD) provides a type manifold for [sparql](https://en.wikipedia.org/wiki/SPARQL) query resource files.
-The idea is to write a partial parser for the sparql, enough to determine the result set types in terms of the ontology intefaces from core `manifold-dbpedia` and schema data types.
+The idea is to write a partial parser for sparql, enough to determine the result set types in terms of the ontology interfaces from core `manifold-dbpedia` and schema data types.

 # Contributing